Florida Mobile and Manufactured Home Financing

 Florida Mobile Home Financing

-Tie downs being up to current code is the biggest issue we run into when borrowers choose to buy a manufactured home.
-On July 13, 1994, HUD increased the size of the requirement for the knuckle on the tie downs that attaches to the manufactured home or what a lot of people still call mobile homes.
+Tie downs being up to current code are one of the biggest issued we run into when borrowers choose to buy a manufactured home.
+On July 13, 1994, HUD increased the size of the requirement for the knuckle on the tie downs that anchors the manufactured home to the ground.
 In addition they changed the requirement for the amount of longitudinal and lateral tie downs needed to meet code.
 This means that if the manufactured home was anchored before July of 1994 there is a good chance that the tie downs will not be up to current code.
 When you purchase a manufactured home an engineer is required to come out and inspect the home and make sure that it is up to code.
-The only way around this is via conventional financing on a home with no additions or changes to the roofline or added decking.
+The only time an engineer report is not required is when conventional financing is being utilized on a home with no additions or changes to the roofline or added decking.
+Additionally VA financing for Veterans does not require and engineer report, with or without changes to the roofline or added decking.

-If the property has changed hands since 1994 and the purchaser used a government backed loan then it should have been retrofitted to current standards.
+If the property has changed hands since 1994 and the purchaser used a government backed loan then it should have been retrofitted to current standards, but that is not always the case.
+Sometimes even newly set up homes are anchored incorrectly.
 Additionally the engineer will inspect the siding around the bottom of the home making sure that there are no holes larger than an inch.
 Preparing for this inspection beforehand is always smart because a hole in the siding is easily remedied with spray foam.
-Its always best when the listing agent for a manufactured home preps the seller for the possibility that they may need to pay for their manufactured home to be retrofitted if it was anchored before July 13, of 1994.
+Its always best when the listing agent for a manufactured home prepares the seller for the possibility that they may need to pay for their manufactured home to be retrofitted if it was anchored before July 13, of 1994.

-A Few Important in house Manufactured Home Guidelines:
+A Few Important in house Manufactured Home Tips:

 • We can finance manufactured homes as second homes with 10% down.